archsaber/angular-flatpickr/readme.md

 ## Example

-* intsall it with `bower install --save angular-flatpickr` or `npm install angular-flatpickr`
+* install it with `bower install --save angular-flatpickr` or `npm install angular-flatpickr`

 * Add the `ng-flatpickr` module in your app as